-The Headmaster overseas the day to day operation of Augustine Christian Academy.
+The Headmaster (Mr. John Ahrens) oversees the day to day operation of Augustine Christian Academy.
 This includes, but is not limited to being the head of staff and faculty.
-Further responsibilities would include recruitment and hiring of staff and faculty, the support and furtherance of the educational vision of the school, teacher, oversight of development and fundraising efforts, marketing and communication, building maintenance, fiscal responsibility/debt management, student mentorship and discipline, and reporting to the ACA Board of Governors.
-At Augustine Christian Academy, this also includes being a Christian role model, mentor, "shepherd" of the students under our charge.
+Further responsibilities would include teaching, recruitment and hiring of staff and faculty, the support and furtherance of the educational vision of the school, oversight of development and fundraising efforts, marketing and communication, building maintenance, fiscal responsibility/debt management, student mentorship and discipline, and reporting to the ACA Board of Governors.
+At Augustine Christian Academy, this also includes being a Christian role model, mentor, and "shepherd" of the students under our charge.